Skip to main content.

 Permissions pending.

 Pictured above are two quilts from the area of Alabama known as Gee's Bend, a small, rural Black community, 35 miles south of Selma, that can trace its roots to a cotton plantation that was established there in the early nineteenth century.
-While valued by the residents of Gee's Bend for centuries, both for their aesthetics and for the family histories that they encode, the quilts have only recently begun to be recognized by art historians as key contributors to the development of modernist art.Exhibitions at the Whitney Museum in New York, in 2002; the Turner Contemporary in London, in 2019; and others, have confirmed how the quilts "predate like-minded works by their more famous abstract art cousins."
+While valued by the residents of Gee's Bend for centuries, both for their formal features and for the family histories that they encode, the quilts have only recently begun to be recognized by art historians as key contributors to the development of modernist art.Exhibitions at the Whitney Museum in New York, in 2002; the Turner Contemporary in London, in 2019; and others, have confirmed how the quilts "predate like-minded works by their more famous abstract art cousins."

-As Black women who pursued their art while enslaved, and have continued to persist through slavery's perpetual wake, the life experiences of the Gee's Bend quilters could not be farther removed from those of Elizabeth Palmer Peabody, a white woman protected by her family's membership in the Boston elite.
-But the creative work of the Gee's Bend quilters, as distinguished historian Elsa Barkley Brown has shown, offers a model that can help structure a range of complex questions about epistemology, historiography, and pedagogy—indeed, the same questions in which Peabody's work was engaged.
-Drawing inspiration from the "polyrhythmic, 'nonsymmetrical,' and nonlinear" patterns of the Gee's Bend—among the Black women's quilts that she studies—Brown advocates for a pivoting of the center of the history classroom—that is, not decentering one perspective in favor of another but instead intentionally and continually shifting the focus from one perspective to the next.The result of this pedagogical strategy is capacious and multifold: it allows the artifacts and experiences under analysis to be understood in the context of their own creation, and it allows the students performing this interpretive work to "become the voices of authority in their own education."Ultimately, Brown concludes, "the class is a quilt.
-It is precisely the contrast which organizes the whole and holds it together."
+As Black women who pursued their art while enslaved, and have continued to persist through slavery's perpetual wake, the life experiences of the Gee's Bend quilters could not be farther removed from those of Peabody, a white woman protected by her family's membership in Boston's intellectual elite.
+But the creative work of the Gee's Bend quilters, as distinguished historian Elsa Barkley Brown has shown, offers a model that can help to bring together these complementary perspectives.
+Drawing inspiration from their “polyrhythmic, 'nonsymmetrical,'' and nonlinear” patterns, Barkley Brown advocates for a continual “pivoting” of the center—that is, not decentering one perspective in favor of another but instead intentionally and continually shifting the focus from one perspective to the next.
+The result of this strategy, which Barkley Brown devised for her own history classroom, is capacious and multifold: it allows the artifacts and experiences under analysis to be understood in the context of their own creation, and it allows the students performing this interpretive work to “become the voices of authority in their own education.”
+Ultimately, Barkley Brown concludes that when done right, “the class is a quilt.
+It is precisely the contrast which organizes the whole and holds it together.”

 We might similarly come to understand history as a quilt—as Brown strongly implies and as our project team has literally fabricated.
 But our work—and now I speak as a "we" in the general sense, on behalf of scholars of data visualization and those who design them—is far from complete.
 Consider the surprise that greeted me—along with no small degree of pleasure—upon discovering that a quilt created by Loretta Pettway, one of the Gee's Bend quilters, graces the cover of Edward Tufte's most recent book, Seeing with Fresh Eyes(2020).
 More than merely a compelling image—"unorthodox, fresh, amazing" is the extent of how Tufte describes it in the text—we must learn to see Pettaway's quilt, like Peabody's chart, as a system of knowledge making.These two systems of knowledge-making, moreover, helpfully converge.
 Both employ shape and color in order to represent and recall past events: the quilts in order commemorate a community's ancestors and their stories; and the charts, as we have learned, in order to craft new narratives about the nation's defining historical events.
 Both also rely upon sense perception—and more specifically, the tactile experiences of the body—in order to assimilate visual display into knowledge.
 Whether enveloping oneself in a quilt, or gathering together around a mural chart, the result is a more immersive encounter with the object—and with the events of the past that the object seeks to commemorate, on the one hand; or on the other, convey.

-In addition to advancing a belief in how knowledge is produced, Peabody's method advances a belief in whois authorized to produce knowledge.
-Peabody believed that her students were each capable of producing historical knowledge, and that together, they might arrive at a solution to the nation's most pressing political concerns.
-We might further expand Peabody's view of the value of bringing together multiple perspectives, enhanced by the example of the Gee's Bend quilts, into a broader claim about the need to expand the range of sources—and the range of people—who we enable, as visualization designers, to make knowledge claims.
-Following the theories and approaches of the scholars introduced in this essay, including Donna Haraway, Katherine McKittrick, and Elsa Barkley Brown, we might therefore employ Peabody's pedagogy as a path to understanding the situated and relational nature of all that we know.
-Moving forward, more specifically, we might better attempt to design visualizations that value the interpretations prompted by each viewer as they encounter (or interact with) the data on display.
+Since the outset of this project, I have argued for the additional inspiration we might find, and the knowledge we might gain, by expanding the history of data visualization to include a wider range of forms and figures.
+From Peabody and from the Gee's Bend quilters, we are pointed to the meaning-making capacity of geometric abstraction, and to the epistemological possibilities of more immersive—and more prolonged—visualization experiences.
+We are also pointed to the possibilities opened up by placing visualization midway through the process of knowledge production, rather than at its end, as we are to questions about who is authorized to produce knowledge from the start.
+Here we might expand Peabody's view of the value of bringing together multiple perspectives, enhanced by the example of the Gee's Bend quilts, into a broader claim about the need to expand the range of sources—and the range of people—who we enable, as visualization designers, to make knowledge claims.
+Following the theories and approaches of the scholars introduced in this chapter, including Donna Haraway, Katherine McKittrick, and Elsa Barkley Brown, we might employ Peabody's pedagogy in our own work as a path to understanding the situated and relational nature of all that we know.

 Play